grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 Half an hour after the descent from the surface, the control room was filled with smoke from half-consumed tobacco products, and gauges on the wall held all their little black needles at an unmoving attention.
 Bastian and Owen had slouched into vaguely more comfortable positions in the metal chairs designed to be uncomfortable so the person sitting in them would not doze off.
 Owen help his empty coffee cup in front of him and tapped his fingernails quietly against it.
 Bastian had a cigarette smoking between his fingers, but he seemed to more or less have forgotten it was there.

 Captain Percy had one arm up, her wrist again slung from the leather strap hanging from the ceiling.
 With her other hand she sucked at her mostly-smoked cigarillo.
-She kept her hand int he strap above nos so much for support as a way to keep her free hand from fidgeting with anything else.
+She kept her hand int he strap above not so much for support as a way to keep her free hand from fidgeting with anything else.
 There was nothing for her to do at the moment.
 But she was nervous.
 She had sent Hemi down to the sonar station as soon as he had trimmed the boat.
-If anything were to come of the cargo ship that seemed to be uncannily locked onto the same course as the *Prospect*, they would most likely learn about it from Hemi's sonar tracking that he was doing righ tnow.
+If anything were to come of the cargo ship that seemed to be uncannily locked onto the same course as the *Prospect*, they would most likely learn about it from Hemi's sonar tracking that he was doing right now.
 With the only background noise being the nearly silent, slow-moving electric motors, he would have a much more clear picture of what the cargo ship was doing.

+[//]: # (Hemi tracks the other ship on sonar)

 In the sonar compartment directly below the control room, Hemi sat hunched over the sonar unit with the large headset of the sonar covering his ears and his eyes closed.
 His heavy fingers lay on top of the stainless steel wheel that controlled the directional underwater microphones of the sonar equipment.
 He slowly eased the small wheel back and forth across the bearing directly to their stern.
 There was noise from the turning prop in that direction, but a cargo ship is no clandestine or subversive vessel.
 He could easily track the noise of the quickly spinning double-props and the louder bunker-fuel burning engines.